 The banjo-ukulele is one of the most powerful spices in the ukulele world.
-For decades, this marriage between a banjo body and a ukulele neck and tuning was something of a novelty to most players, but it also found a few dedicated advocates.
+For decades, this marriage between a banjo body and a ukulele neck and tuning was something of a novelty to most players, but it also found some dedicated advocates.
 Whether you call it a banjolele, bangolele, banjo-uke, or any other type of portmanteau, it seems this plucky little instrument is in the midst of a resurgence.

 Gold Tone’s Little Gem line of concert-sized banjo-ukes is available in a handful of outrageous colors.
 It has with a distinctive plucky tone to match, which is clear and bright with mountains of penetrating volume when you dig in.
-The Little Gem is probably heavier than most ukulele players are accustomed to, so a strap would probably help with this one.
+The Little Gem is a little heavier than most ukulele players are accustomed to, so a strap would probably help with this one.

 Here’s a pair that didn’t make it to our offices in time for the roundup, but were worthy of checking out nonetheless.
 The Duke Uke has a tenor-scale mahogany neck attached to a very rigid plastic rim.
 This not only gives the instrument a sense of indestructibility, it also makes the Duke very light for a banjo-ukulele.
 And the Gold Tone BU-1 is a scaled-down, tastefully basic version of the Gold Tone DLX included in the roundup.